McMasterAI/isolate/docs/SepFormer.md

 The authors explored the use of dynamic mixing data augmentation, consisting of the creation of new mixtures from single speaker sources.
 Also, they expanded this powerful technique by applying a random speed perturbation before mixing them.
 The speed randomly changes between 95% and 105% the original speed.

 ## Evaluation Metrics & Performance

-- Processes all time steps in parallel and still achieves competitive performance when downsampling the encoded representation by a factor of 8

 On the WSJ0-2mix dataset, SepFormer achieves an SI-SNR improvement of 22.3 dB and a Signal-to-Distortion Ratio improvement of 22.4 dB on the test-set with dynamic mixing.